aerbil313/zebu-bot/README.md

 ## How to install
-First follow [https://docs.pycord.dev/en/stable/discord.html#discord-intro](this guide) to create a bot user.
+First follow [this guide](https://docs.pycord.dev/en/stable/discord.html#discord-intro) to create a bot user.
 You can skip the 6th step of "Inviting Your Bot", because we only need the permissions in the 5th step.
 You can use the `spiral.jpg` photo in the repository for your application.

-You can run this bot [https://github.com/determinateSystems/nix-installer#the-determinate-nix-installer](everywhere) nix runs, including Windows (via WSL), Linux and MacOS.
+You can run this bot [everywhere](https://github.com/determinateSystems/nix-installer#the-determinate-nix-installer) nix runs, including Windows (via WSL), Linux and MacOS.
 First install Nix if you haven't done so already:
 ```
 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
 ```